 The City has a particular interest in reducing the emissions that lead to climate change.
 The scientific consensus around climate change is clear, and the City of Albany is responding strongly to become more sustainable, environmentally conscientious and prepared.
 Pledging to help protect the environment and fight local climate change by reducing greenhouse gas emissions, Albany has undertaken several Greenhouse Gas Inventories, developed a Climate Action Plan and undertaken a series of energy-saving policies to reduce emissions.

-The Mayor’s Office of Energy and Sustainability was founded in 2010 with a mission to accelerate the development of sustainability policy and projects in the City.
-MOES is currently staffed by a full time Energy Manager.
+The Office of Sustainability was founded in 2010 with a mission to accelerate the development of sustainability policy and projects in the City.
+The office is currently staffed by a full time Energy Manager.

 Sustainability Advisory Committee